 Closet 2: Length x Width = C

-Add A, B, and C together and you will have the total square footage of the room.
+Add A, B, and C together, and you will have the room's total square footage.

 What is the American National Standards Institute (ANSI) method for measuring square footage?

-While a national standard for measuring square footage is not currently in place, an organization called the American National Standards Institute (ANSI) provides guidelines on how to calculate the square feet of a house, which many real estate agents and homeowners follow.
-The ANSI method encourages calculating square footage from the home’s exterior, but the wall width is not typically subtracted to account for actual living space.
+While a national standard for measuring square footage is not currently in place, an organization called the American National Standards Institute (ANSI) provides guidelines on calculating a house's square feet, which many real estate agents and homeowners follow.
+The ANSI method encourages calculating the home’s exterior square footage, but the wall width is not typically subtracted to account for actual living space.
 Many condominiums do not have square footage guidelines in place and do not always follow ANSI guidelines.

 Should the square footage of a house be measured inside or outside?